AmpersandTarski/Ampersand/docs/the-language-ampersand/best-practices.md

 ## Change your ontology frequently

-The ontology serves to codify language.
+An ontology consists of relations and rules.
+It serves to codify language.
 Don't hesitate to change it as insights develop.

-Especially database builders who are careful to change their data models might have to acquire new reflexes, as for them the ontology may feel like a data model.
+If you have a history in database engineering, you might see the resemblance between the ontology (in Ampersand) and a data model.
+Don't let this trick you into hesitating to change the ontology.
+If relations change, you might need to change some rules and interfaces.
+The type checker will guide you through the process.

 ## Iterate and test frequently

 Start with the tiniest thing that works.
 As you expand it, see to it that it stays working.
-Taking tiny steps, compile and run eaoch one before taking the next step.
+Taking tiny steps, compile and run each one before taking the next step.
 Keep an eye on your data model as your model grows.
 And run a diagnosis every now and then.

 ## Orthogonal design